The Hyperscale Lottery: How State-Space Models Have Sacrificed Edge Efficiency: Conclusion

 \section{Conclusion}

 The Hyperscale Lottery reveals a structural tension in contemporary SSM research: the modifications that make Mamba competitive with Transformers at cloud scale are precisely the modifications that degrade its performance at the edge.
-By embedding cloud-scale saturation strategies directly into the model architecture, it forfeits the deployment flexibility that a purely algorithmic optimization would preserve.
+By embedding cloud-scale saturation strategies directly into the model architecture, the newest SSM architecture forfeits the deployment flexibility that a purely algorithmic optimization would preserve.

 To prevent a monoculture of cloud-exclusive AI architectures, future hardware-algorithm co-design must explicitly branch to accommodate the strict latency, memory, and energy constraints of single-batch edge deployments.
 Concretely, this means treating batch-size-dependent optimizations as deployment-time transforms rather than training-time architectural constraints, and evaluating new architectures against edge benchmarks alongside the aggregate throughput metrics that currently dominate the literature.